kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 There are four relevant periods where your workload changes:

 1. Early Release: from day 1 up to about a week before Code Freeze. *Duration: ~ 7-8 weeks*
-2. Code Freeze Preparations: last week before Code Freeze. *Duration: 1 week*
+2. Code Freeze Preparations: ~1.5 weeks before Code Freeze. *Duration: ~1.5 weeks*
 3. Code Freeze: from Code Freeze through Betas, until Release Burndown. *Duration: ~2 weeks*
 4. Release Burndown: Last two weeks of the cycle. *Duration: ~2 weeks*